EKWB: CPU water blocks

-GPU Water Blocks
+GPU water blocks

 EKWB produces both universal GPU water blocks, that only cool the GPU's silicon die, as well as full-cover water blocks that cool the die, VRAM and VRMs.
-EKWB makes a number of versions for so called AIB partner cards such as Sapphire, ASUS and EVGA, custom PCB versions of the standard video card, which have different PCB layouts.
+EKWB makes many versions of so-called AIB partner cards custom PCB versions of the standard video card, which have different PCB layouts.
 Full cover blocks are not compatible with different versions, even with the same GPU core, e.g. a block for a Nvidia GeForce GTX 1080 Founders Edition will not work with an ASUS ROG Strix version of the GeForce GTX 1080.

-EKWB Universal GPU blocks are marketed as EK-VGA Supremacy for single graphics card setup, and a larger version called EK-Thermosphere is designed for use with more than one graphics card.
-These blocks only cool the GPU core, and usually leave the VRAM and VRMs on a card to be cooled by air.
-Should a user fail to ensure these vital parts of the card are also cooled, either by placing a fan to direct air over them, or by the use of stick-on heat sinks, it's possible for the card to shut down, or die even, from overheating.
+EKWB Universal GPU blocks are marketed as EK-VGA Supremacy for a single graphics card setup, and a larger version called EK-Thermosphere is designed for use with more than one graphics card.
+These blocks only cool the GPU core and usually leave the VRAM and VRMs on a card to be cooled by air.
+Should a user fail to ensure these vital parts of the card are also cooled, either by placing a fan to direct air over them, or by the use of stick-on heat sinks, the card can shut down, or die even, from overheating.

 Just like the CPU blocks, the company offers the blocks in different style offerings in both bare copper and nickel plating, and cover plates made from Acetal or Plexi.
-EK-VGA Supremacy can also be found with a nickel plated brass top option.

-RAM Water Blocks
+RAM water blocks

-EKWB offers a range of blocks for RAM DIMM modules, marketed as EK-RAM Monarch.
-Due to the tight spaces involved in RAM DIMM layouts on modern PCs, the water blocks do not sit directly on the RAM modules, but rather connect to special heat spreaders attached to the DIMM's, they then screw into the RAM block which sits on top and is thermally connected via TIM.
-They sell these blocks in two and four DIMM versions.
-They are available as both bare copper and nickel plated copper, as well as in acetal and plexi versions.
+EKWB offers water blocks for RAM DIMM modules, marketed as EK-RAM Monarch.
+Due to the tight spaces involved in RAM DIMM layouts on modern PCs, the water blocks do not sit directly on the RAM modules, but rather connect to special heat spreaders attached to the DIMMs, they then screw into the RAM block which sits on top and is thermally connected via TIM.
+They sell these blocks in two DIMM versions.
+They are available as both bare copper and nickel-plated copper, as well as in acetal and plexi versions.
 The heat spreaders are offered in aluminium with black or nickel finishes.
-Copper versions are also available for the extreme cooling version.

-PC Case Fans
+PC case fans

-EKWB has its own range of fans especially designed for use with PC water cooling radiators.
-These fans produce high static pressure with low noise, providing increased efficiency in the movement of air through a radiator when compared to an ordinary case fan.
-These fans are available in a number of colour combinations, rotational speeds, and in sizes of 120 mm and 140 mm, the two main PC cooling standards for enthusiasts.
+EKWB has its range of fans specially designed for use with PC water cooling radiators.
+These fans are designed to produce high static pressure with low noise, providing increased efficiency in the movement of air through a radiator when compared to an 'ordinary' case fan.
+These fans are available in several colour combinations, rotational speeds, and in sizes of 120 mm and 140 mm, the main two PC fan sizes.